Howard's Appliances: 79-Year Southern California Icon Liquidates in Chapter 11

 Peter Boutros served as CEO of Howard's at the time of acquisition.
 David Steinhafel, founder of S5 Equity, became the manager of Howard's sole shareholder LLC following the transaction.
 Financial terms of the acquisition were not publicly disclosed.

 The turnaround effort ended with a bankruptcy filing.
 In late November 2025, employees were reportedly informed that expected funding from ownership had not materialized.
+A former employee wrote that the investment firm pulled funding less than six months after the acquisition.
 Within weeks, the company announced its closure and filed for bankruptcy.

 The scope of Howard's financial deterioration became clear in bankruptcy filings.
 Revenue declined across three consecutive fiscal years: